 Alumni Search for Class Reunions

-Prior to the rising popularity of social media, old friends and classmates would keep in touch using reunion websites and alumni website services, such as Classmates.com.
-Now social media sites such as Facebook, Twitter, Instagram, and Google+ are the primary way people do an alumni search for class reunions and simply stay in touch with each other.
+Before the rising popularity of social media, old friends and classmates would keep in touch using reunion websites and alumni website services, such as Classmates.com.
+Now social media sites such as Facebook, Twitter, Instagram, and Google+ are the primary way people do an alumni search for class reunions and stay in touch with each other.

-Then, as the class begins to age, ten-year reunions become the norm.
-Other reasons why people need to do an alumni search include: reconnecting and catching up with old friends, tracking down that old high school girlfriend or long-lost love, or informing others of the sickness or death of someone they know.
+Then, as the class ages, ten-year reunions become the norm.
+Other reasons people need to do an alumni search include: reconnecting and catching up with old friends, tracking down that old high school girlfriend or long-lost love, or informing others of the sickness or death of someone they know.

 Resources and Websites for Finding Old High School and College Friends

 The following are websites that provide high school, collect, and university alumni information and classmate search resources.
-Private investigators may also use these sites for related purposes such as conducting research in missing person cases, tracking down debtors, and performing a skip trace.
-You don’t need to be a private detective, anyone can use these sites to find old classmates or old friends from college.
+Private investigators may also use these sites for related purposes, such as researching missing person cases, tracking down debtors, and performing a skip trace.
+You don’t need to be a private detective; anyone can use these sites to find old classmates or old friends from college.

 People Search Tools

-If you’re looking for old friends and former classmates, the fastest way is to run a quick people search.
+If you’re looking for old friends and former classmates, running a quick people search is the fastest way.
 With a people search, you can sort through billions of records to find your buddies from high school, college, or even the military.
 Search for someone now.

 List of Alumni Search Websites

 Alumni search websites aren’t as popular as they used to be.
 The growth in social networking sites made many of these sites obsolete.
-However, they may be of some value due to the historical data that is available in their database.
-Following is a list of the most popular alumni search websites.
+However, they may be of some value due to the historical data available in their database.
+Following is a list of the most famous alumni search websites.